jesserichmanNYC/blog/content/post/cd_helm_kubernetes.md

 extlink = "https://codefresh.io/blog/cd_helm_kubernetes/"
 +++

+> THIS IS A DRAFT VERSION OF POST TO COME, PLEASE DO NOT SHARE

 ## Starting Point

 Over last years we've been adopting several concepts for our project, straggling to make them working together.